-This Triple Berry Crumble is one of my favorite, quick and healthy dessert recipes.
-It's a simple recipe that can be thrown together last minute for a potluck or holiday gathering.
+This Mixed Berry Crumble is one of my favorite, quick and healthy dessert recipes.
+It's a simple recipe that can be thrown together last minute for a potluck or gathering and it's ideal for any time of the year because you can use frozen or fresh berries.
 And it's the perfect easy recipe if you are charged with bringing dessert but are short on time.

 But what's the difference between a crumble and a crisp, you ask?

 💭The Difference between Crumbles & Crisps

 Since you are wondering....the difference between crumbles and crisps is really nothing.
 The original difference between crisps and crumbles was that crisps would contain oats and crumbles would not.
 However, nowadays, they have basically morphed into the same thing and crumble and crisp are often used interchangeably.
 Now crumbles have been popularized in North America and are often associated with the deep south (United States.)
 The crisp, with the addition of the oats, is simply the Americanized version of a crumble.

 And for your information: crumbles and crisps have a streusel-like topping, while cobblers have a biscuit topping.
 The crumble has British roots and was promoted, along with cobblers, by the Ministry of Food during the Second World war, as they are filling, yet require less butter than a traditional pastry and can be made with margarine.

 Mixed Berry Crisp or Crumble -it's really the same thing So, whether you eat crumble or crisp these days, you're pretty much getting the same dish.
 My crumble has oats, so if we were to get really picky, it's technically a berry crisp (the Americanized version of the crumble).
 But that's really inconsequential because it's the same thing, it's delicious and that's all you really need to worry about!